12 Beers of Christmas

 Whether the date is divine or not, the traditions surrounding the holidays—gift giving, feasting and, yes, beer drinking—has evolved into the celebrations of Christmas.
 Which is why I say Christmas beer is not a style, it’s a tradition.
 It needn’t be spicy or strong, sweet or dark; it need only be special, a gift to be shared in the spirit of the holiday with family and friends.

 Everyone has a favorite craft beer of the season.
-Here are 12 that are jingling my bells this year.
+Here are the 12 beers of Christmas that are jingling my bells this year.

 Mad Elf is an East Coast cult favorite, that annually sells out, and at 11 percent alcohol content, gives everyone a nice, shiny red nose.
 But it’s not all about strength.
 This flavorful Belgian-style ale is flavored with cherries and honey, and its distinctive yeast strain provides a tingly snap to the palate.